Practical guidebooks for the more adventurous traveller.

 Stage 5: Saffron Walden to Withersfield

 There are a couple of very minor alternations to the route, caused by landowners redirecting footpaths for short stretches.
-These add very marginally to the route, which now totals 13.9miles/22.5km.
+These add very marginally to the distance walked, which now totals 13.9miles/22.5km.

 Withersfield